-The Department of Public Safety makes every effort to provide a safe and secure environment for students, staff, and visitors.
+Dickinson College Public Safety (DPS) makes every effort to provide a safe and secure environment for students, staff, faculty, and visitors.
 However, safety and security must be a cooperative venture, and no police department can be effective unless individuals exercise reasonable care and prudence.
 The officers and staff of DPS need your help in continuing to make Dickinson College a safer campus.